Synaco/prolug-linux-admin/unit1/u1_lab.md

 ls

 # What does this do differently?
+# Answer:  It creates testfile2 through testfile10 versus just creating one file.

 # Can you figure out what the size of those files are in bytes?
 What command did you use?
+# Answer:  The size of the files are 0 bytes.
+I used the command "ls -lh" to see
+# the list.

 touch file.`hostname`
 touch file.`hostname`.`date +%F`